 Live music.
 Cold beer.
 Locals.
 Strong drinks.
 Picnic tables.

 Furthermore, they have great food.
 You can’t get any fresher.
 The best raw oysters.
 Outstanding fried “Bang Me” shrimp, which is fried shrimp tossed in a hot sauce.

 Sure, I like to get dressed up and go to a swanky restaurant to eat.
 But, I also like to stay in flip-flops with beach hair and just kick back in an unpretentious atmosphere.

 There are two things that I don’t miss on a Destin beach trip.
 Blackened mahi-mahi at Dewey Destin (Harborside) and bacon at The Perfect Pig!

-The bacon is hand-cut, fresh, in-house daily.
+The bacon is hand-cut, fresh, and in-house daily.
 Whatever amount you think you want, get more!
-I recommend the brown sugar bacon over plain, but both are outstanding.
+As well, I recommend the brown sugar bacon over plain, but both are outstanding.

-Pictured below is the Parmesan-crusted breakfast grilled cheese sandwich cheddar cheese, two eggs, and hand-sliced bacon.
-It is to-die-for!
-Don’t miss this treat along with the Creamy Southern-style cheddar grits!
+Pictured below are the Parmesan-crusted breakfast grilled cheese sandwich with cheddar cheese, two eggs, and hand-sliced bacon.
+It is to die for!
+Furthermore, don’t miss this treat along with the Creamy Southern-style cheddar grits!

 Just a note, they take reservations now and if you’re visiting on a holiday or busy weekend, I suggest making a reservation as soon as possible!

 AJ’s opens the Harborwalk Village entrance where street vendors and entertainers offer a carnival-like atmosphere.
 Multilevel, you want to be on the upper deck with the perfect harbor view and live music playing.
 Aj’s is touristy, but I do enjoy the atmosphere.
 As well, there is a limited menu on the upper deck.
 Head downstairs for the full menu, window seats are available with a view of the harbor.